persephonesoft/webcerberus-helm/README.md

 This Helm Chart has been configured to pull the Container Images from the Docker Hub Public Repository.

-The lates Webcerberus version is 8.1.8518.
+A set of Webcerberus versions available for deploying on Kubernetes is:

-Also a set of previous versions is available for deploying on Kubernetes:
+ - 8.1.8518 (the latest version)
  - 7.5.8405

 ## Prerequisites